Home Talk USA (radio): Availability

 Home Talk USA is broadcast in at least one radio station in each of the 50 states, and in 47 countries around the globe.
 It is syndicated to radio stations around the United states through Business Talk Radio Network, Lifestyle Talk Radio Network, Genesis Communications Network, and Americas Talk Radio Network.
 Home Talk USA, through the Genesis Communications Network, is distributed on more than 1000 radio stations nationwide.
 The Podcast is also available on demand at the Home Talk USA website.

 Book

 King co-wrote the book I Will Not Get Taken By a Home Improvement Contractor, with Home Talk Executive Producer Michael-St-Anthony Melancon, published in 2007 by Judy G. Publishing.
 The book is a guide to hiring a contractor for home improvement or new construction projects.

 Websites

 The main website www.hometalkusa.com is an extension of the show and serves as an informational content website.
 This website offers home improvement tips, advice, and the ability to listen to Home Talk USA "On Demand" as a podcast.
 It also has information about future guests and topics of the show.

 The website www.thehandycity.com is an e-commerce home hardware store for Home Talk USA.

-The website www.askmichaelking.com offers online help and advice on home improvement projects.